-- Founded as a traditional Japanese paper (washi) merchant - First in Japan to trade in machinemade paper - Expansion of scope of operations as a distributor for paper manufacturers in Japan nitiatives and Strategies of the Japan Pulp & Paper Group
+- Founded as a traditional Japanese paper (washi) merchant - First in Japan to trade in machinemade paper - Expansion of scope of operations as a distributor for paper manufacturers in Japan

 - 1845 Echisan Shoten established in Kyoto as a merchant in the trade of traditional Japanese paper (washi). - 1876 First in Japan to trade in machinemade paper. - 1899 Shanghai Nakai established. - 1955 Hong Kong Representative Office opened. - 1967 New York Representative Office opened.